Skill Path: Unveiling Language Skills from Circuit Graphs: Method

-The function $f(X)$ possesses the ability for non-linear transformations, while $W$ is an input-agnostic parameter, which can be understood as a memory learned through training~\citep{geva2021transformer}.
-Therefore, these three circuits represent the minimum and complete unit for manipulating how much memory to read (i.e., memory-reading operation), and are independent of each other, which we refer to as \textbf{``Memory Circuits''} (We elaborate memory circuit in detail in Appendix~\ref{suppaamc}.)
+The function $f(X)$ possesses the ability for non-linear transformations, while $W$ is an input-agnostic parameter, which can be understood as a memory learned during training~\citep{geva2021transformer}.
+Therefore, these three components represent the minimum and complete unit for manipulating how much memory to read (i.e., memory-reading function), and are independent of each other, which we refer to as \textbf{``functional component''} (We elaborate the functional component in detail in Appendix~\ref{suppaamc}.)